troycomi/snakemake-training/5_config/README.md

     shell:
         'wget -q -O - {config[urls][reference]} | gunzip -c > {output}'
 ```
-The first line tells snakemake where to find the config file, which causes
+The first line tells snakemake where to find the config file, which causes it
-it to load the values into the `config` dictionary.
-Because I use paths more
+to load the values into the `config` dictionary.
+Because I use paths more than
-than any other value, I usually set it to `paths`.
-A point of confusion is that
+any other value, I usually set it to `paths`.
+A point of confusion is that in
-config keys do not need quotes within a shell directive,
+contrast to f-strings, config keys do not need quotes within a shell directive,
 `{config[urls][reference]}` above.
 This is because snakemake does additional
 processing to the string before making a shell script and is similar to using
 named lists for input/output.
-When outside of that context or when using
+When outside of shell directives or when using
 python f-strings, you DO need quotes, `paths['reference_fna']` above.

 ## Exercise 8